distributed-system-analysis/sarjitsu/README.md

 Done!
 Go to http://172.17.0.6:80/ to access your application
 ```

 	b.
 If it fails in between, you might wanna take a look at your configurations / environment.
 	   If you think it's a bug, you're welcome to open an issue here on github.

 3. Also be sure that if you have custom HOST(s) configured, they should match the following versions (for sarjitsu compatibility reasons):

 - Elasticsearch < 2.0 and > 1.5 (containerized version: 1.7.3)
 - Grafana > 2.5 and <= 3.0 (containerized version: 3.0.1-1)
-- Postgres == 9.5 (containerized version: 9.5 (dockerhub latest))
+- Postgres == 9.5 (containerized version: 9.5 (dockerhub latest) ..utilizes UPSERT feature introduced in this version)

 # APP FLOW